triantafyllou/FlameCens/README.md

 *python FlameCens.py file1 file2 artist1 artist2 title tuning*

 <pre>
-file1     :The audio file to be visualized (required - .wav format )
-file2     :The fle to be compared with (required - MIDI or .wav format)
+file1     :The fle to be compared with (required - MIDI or .wav format) file2     :The audio file to be visualized (required - .wav format )
 artist1   :The artist in file1 (optional - text)
 artist2   :The artist in file2 (optional - text)
-title     :Title of the sonf (optional - text)
+title     :Title of the song (optional - text)
 tuning    :Key transposition in semitones (optional - integer)
 </pre>